Siddhardhajetti/TestProject/README.md

 # TestProject
-Test project to learn git commands
+Test project to play with git commands